 Skip to main content

-Understanding BS 8214:2016 gap measurement requirements for fire doors.
-Learn the correct tolerances for standard and smoke doors, how to measure accurately, and what to do when gaps exceed limits.
+BS 8214:2026 gap measurement guide for fire doors.
+Correct tolerances for standard and smoke doors, how to measure, and what to do when gaps fail.

 IgnisTrack Team